-Our intake team is the first point of contact for you when referring clients to Women’s Health West’s services.
-All of our referrals come through our intake team, who are assisted by our senior receptionists.
+Our First Response team is the first point of contact for you when referring clients to Women’s Health West’s services.
+All of our referrals come through our First Response team, who are assisted by our senior receptionists.

 Women’s Health West’s case managers work with women and children who are either experiencing an immediate family violence crisis, or whose safety is at risk as a result of family violence.

 Case managers undertake comprehensive risk assessments to identify the level of risk and work with women to develop case plans, safety strategies, and to coordinate access to brokerage, advocacy, housing, legal, health, counselling and other assistance, to support immediate and long term safety.